gbhl/bhl-europe/portal/drupal/www/sites/all/modules/it4care/ckeditor/README.txt

    5. Open the Drupal settings file (sites/default/settings.php) and do the following:

-      I) Uncomment the $base_url variable and set the base URL of your website (without trailing slash).
+      I) Uncomment the $base_url variable and set the base URL of your website (without the trailing slash).

       II) Uncomment the $cookie_domain variable and set the domain name of your website.